 A Coriolis C1 within the National Institute for Aviation Research (NIAR) at Wichita State University to contribute to the technology development efforts in the area of three-dimensional thermoplastics automation and enhance collaborative projects with industry.

-2 Coriolis C1 8 fibers on the same linear axis to power the exploitation of composites opportunities for the future aerospace programs of the National Composites Centre (NCC).
+A Coriolis C1 8 fibers to power the exploitation of composites opportunities for the future aerospace programs of the National Composites Centre (NCC).

 Coriolis C1 16 fibers to participate to the development of future automotive programs developed by the Korea Institute of Carbon Convergence Technology (KCTECH).